How do you determine if a Tree is Protected before removing it

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What happens if I conduct work on a protected tree without permission?

-Can I contest to a TPO and/or preservation order?
+Can I appeal to a TPO and/or preservation order?

 Can I take down a protected tree?